 Grade changes, excluding "I" and repeated courses, must be made within one year.
-The records of all persons who received the bachelor's degree are closed six weeks after the official date of graduation.
-Any changes to the permanent record must be made before this date.
+The records of all persons who received the bachelor's degree are closed six weeks after the official date of graduation no changes to the permanent record will be made after the records are closed.